dominodatalab/cdk-cf-eks/terraform/README.md

 ## Generate CloudFormation and associated Assets

 Run "cdk synth" to generate CloudFormation from cdk.
-You can set the output directory to something specific with `-o`, otherwise it defaults to generating a subdirectory `cdk.out`.
+You can set the asset output directory to something specific with `-o`, otherwise it defaults to generating a subdirectory `cdk.out`.

- cdk synth -o output\_dir
+    cdk synth -o /assetdir

 `cdk synth` will generate a number of assets with the filename `asset.<HASH>`, as well as some json files (including the CloudFormation manifest).
 Some of the `asset.<HASH>` files will be zip files, others will be directories that need to be zipped up.